SS Adriatic (1856): Atlantic Royal Mail Steam Navigation Company (18611869)

-The Atlantic Royal Mail Steam Navigation Company, know universally as the Galway Line, won a contract from the British government in 1859 to carry the mail from Liverpool to Galway, Ireland to St. Johns, Newfoundland with connections on to Boston or New York.
+The Atlantic Royal Mail Steam Navigation Company, know universally as the Galway Line, won a contract from the British government in 1859 to carry the mail from Liverpool to Galway, Ireland to St. John's, Newfoundland with connections on to Boston or New York.
 The Galway Line's ships repeatedly failed to live up to the terms of the company's mail contract both in terms of the number and speed of its sailings.
 Several were damaged or lost in the stormy North Atlantic, including the line's flagship, Connaught.
 The Galway Line needed a fast, trans-Atlantic capable ship quickly.
 In February 1861, it bought Adriatic for $437,500.
 She was registered with British Registrar of Shipping on April 19, 1861, and assigned official number 29762 and signal code Q.H.B.D.

 She sailed from New York for the last time under an American flag on March 13, 1861 for Southampton, and Le Havre, returning to Southampton instead of New York.
-There she was dydocked, had her bottom re-coppered, and large steerage quarters installed.
-She sailed from Galway on her maiden voyage for her new line on April 23, 1861, reaching St. Johns on the 29th and New York on May 2, 1861.
+There she was drydocked, had her bottom re-coppered, and large steerage quarters installed.
+She sailed from Galway on her maiden voyage for her new line on April 23, 1861, reaching St. John's on the 29th and New York on May 2, 1861.
 Her second trip was even faster; Adriatic was the first passenger line to cross The Atlantic in less than nine days.
 The rest of the line did not perform as well, and the company lost its mail contract.
 The Galway Line suspended service for two years.